Whether you like it or not, everything & everybody is a brand.

 The above steps will guide your efforts when branding your business but once you decide on these elements it’s important to stick with them.

 Your brand voice, logo, taglines and messaging must stay consistent as your business grows so your customers know what to expect and can describe it to their friends.

 Constantly tinkering and falling under the spell of the latest trends will leads your brand to inconsistency.
 This will confuse your audience in knowing what to expect from your brand and make the process a never ending loop of starting over.

 To ensure your brand remains consistent as your business grows focus on having the following:

 - Brand Guidelines – Having guidelines to keep you and your employees on track when interacting, whether online or off, with your customers.
 Another important reason to have brand guidelines is if you hire outside contractors to work on design or marketing elements of your business, it will give them a guide on what lines they can’t cross.

-- Internal Communication – This will help when you’re bringing in new people to your company to understand what your brand stands for.
-As well, if you do tinker with your brand throughout the evolution of your company, good internal communications can makes sure your brand stays on point.
+- Internal Brand Communication – When you’re bringing in new people to your company this will help them understand what your brand stands for.
+As well, when you evolve your brand throughout the growth of your company, good internal communications can makes sure your brand stays on point.

 Remember, branding is a fragile thing and the smallest miscommunication can ruin even the most solid brand.
-But, by staying consistent with you brand will help you maintain forward momentum while your business grows.
+But, by staying consistent with what your brand stands for it will help you maintain forward momentum while your business grows.